matthiaaas/otto-assistant/README.md

 # otto-assistant

 Otto is a voice assistant originally developed for my Raspberry Pi to control my room from an online UI.
-He upgrades his phrases dictionary automatically based on your microphone input.
+He updates his phrases dictionary automatically based on your microphone input.

 ## Installation

 ### Requirements

-- Python 3.6.7 (recommended)
+- Python 3.6.7 (recommended for less errors on installation)

 ### Downloading